jiaxuanlyu/final-project-jiaxuan-chi/proposal.md

 # MUSA 509 Final Project Proposal
+## APP: Daily Routes
 ## memebers : Jiaxuan Lyu, Chi Zhang

 <br>
 <h2><b>Abstract:</b></h2>
 <p>
-Due to the current COVID pandemic, we aim to make an app that could help people to plan their daily trips.
-COVID-19 is caused by a new coronavirus (called SARS-CoV-2) and will generate symptoms such as fever, cough, trouble breathing and etc. (<a href="https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html">CDC, 2020</a>).
-The World Health Organization suggests people to avoid COVID by wearing masks and keeping social distance.
-More guidance could be found <a href="https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public">here</a> (WHO, 2020).
-Therefore, regulating trips before head helps people to choose more efficient transportation mode and to decrease contact with others.
-In this project, the study city is Philadelphia.
-The function of our app will mimic what google map did: when the users are searching for the routes from starting point to destinations, they will get an interactive map shows different route choices.
-Additionally, they could choose to travel by walking, cycling or by bus.
-Moreover, the surrounding number of positive COVID cases will be visualized to help them regulate their trips.
+Due to the current COVID pandemic, we aim to make an app that could help people to search for their daily trips.
+With a real-time COVID map shows where they are, there are also four listed choices which are divided into two groups.
+One group is for amenities, which are Indego bike stations and hospitals.
+Another group is for food, which includes farmers markets and Chinese takeout.
+The customers start at entering their address in Philadelphia, then they will get choices to select either bike stations, hospitals, farmers markets or Chinese takeout.
+After they decide their destinations, they will get a map shows where the choices are, and a table shows related information about their chosen destination.
+By clicking on whether they would like to drive or walk there, they will get detailed instructions on the route.
+One notice is that they will only have choice of walking if they want to go to near bike stations.
+If there are no ideal amenities or food choices, the closest five choices will be listed, and then they could know how to drive there.
 </p>

 <br>